 }

-After installation, you can access the tool in two different ways:
+Once installed, you can access the tool in two ways:

-Simply click the hammer icon in Claude Desktop and select the MCP Easy Copy service.
-It will always appear at the top of your tools list and display all available services in its description.
+Simply click the hammer icon in Claude Desktop.
+The MCP Easy Copy service will appear at the top of the list, showing all available services in its description.

 Please list all MCP services that are available to you